Thwarting Code-Reuse and Side-Channel Attacks in Embedded Systems: Problem Statement and Threat Model

 \paragraph{\acfp{PSC}:} \ac{PSC} attack is a \ac{SCA} that uses the power traces of the target device to extract secret information~\cite{xu_side-channel_2018}.
 A mitigation approach to protect against \acp{PSC} is software masking.
 Consider the code in Figure~\ref{lst:masked}.
 Function \texttt{Xor} applies software masking to an exclusive or (xor) operation.
 The program takes three inputs, \texttt{pub}, which is a public value, \texttt{key}, which is a secret value, and \texttt{mask}, which is a randomly generated value.
 At line 2, the code performs an exclusive or operation between \texttt{mask} and \texttt{key} to randomize the secret value.
 At line 3, the implementation performs an additional exclusive or operation between the previous result and value \texttt{pub}.
 Figure~\ref{lst:leak} shows two machine implementations of the code in Figure~\ref{lst:masked} in ARM Thumb.
 The first implementation in Figure~\ref{fig:xor-seccon-0} performs the first xor operation at line 2 and stores the result in register \texttt{r1} and the then, performs the second xor operation at line 3 and stores the result in register \texttt{r0}.
 The second implementation in Figure~\ref{fig:xor-seccon-1} is identical to the first one, apart from the first xor operation at line 2, where the result is copied to register \texttt{r2}.
 The power leakage of the program depends on register-value transitions, \ac{ROT}~\cite{papagiannopoulos_mind_2017}, based on the \ac{HD} model~\cite{brier_correlation_2004-1}, which is widely used for designing \ac{PSC} attacks and defenses~\cite{brier_correlation_2004-1,papagiannopoulos_mind_2017}.
 The leakage using the \ac{HD} model depends on the exclusive or of the previous value of a register and the new value.
-Thus, in Figure~\ref{fig:xor-seccon-0}, the leakage depends on two transitions of registers \texttt{r0} and \texttt{r1}, with values $\texttt{r1}_{old} \oplus \texttt{r1}_{new} = \texttt{key} \oplus (\texttt{key} \oplus \texttt{mask}) = \texttt{mask}$ and $\texttt{r0}_{old} \oplus \texttt{r0}_{new} = \texttt{pub} \oplus (\texttt{key} \oplus \texttt{mask} \oplus \texttt{pub}) = \texttt{mask}\oplus \texttt{key}$.
+Thus, as shown in Figure~\ref{fig:xor-seccon-0}, the leakage depends on two transitions of registers \texttt{r0} and \texttt{r1}, with values $\texttt{r1}_{old} \oplus \texttt{r1}_{new} = \texttt{key} \oplus (\texttt{key} \oplus \texttt{mask}) = \texttt{mask}$ and $\texttt{r0}_{old} \oplus \texttt{r0}_{new} = \texttt{pub} \oplus (\texttt{key} \oplus \texttt{mask} \oplus \texttt{pub}) = \texttt{mask}\oplus \texttt{key}$.
 None of the values depends on a secret value because both values are randomized with \texttt{mask}.
 However, in Figure~\ref{fig:xor-seccon-1} we have a different leakage, $\texttt{r2}_{old} \oplus \texttt{r2}_{new} = \texttt{mask} \oplus (\texttt{key} \oplus \texttt{mask}) = \texttt{key}$ and $\texttt{r0}_{old} \oplus \texttt{r0}_{new} = \texttt{pub} \oplus (\texttt{key} \oplus \texttt{mask} \oplus \texttt{pub}) = \texttt{mask}\oplus \texttt{key}$.
 The first value leaks information about the \texttt{key}, which is secret (highlighted in Figure~\ref{fig:xor-seccon-1}).
-This means that implementation Figure~\ref{fig:xor-seccon-1} leaks secret information.
+This means that the implementation in Figure~\ref{fig:xor-seccon-1} leaks secret information.
 Thus, the embedded devices that use this variant may be vulnerable to \acp{PSC}.
+Notice that these leaks correspond to the implementation of the code in Figure~\ref{lst:masked}.
+If the compiler middle-end takes advantage of the associativity property of the exclusive-or operation to change the order of the exclusive-or operations, as we see in Figure~\ref{lst:unxor}, then, there will be a leak regardless of the register allocation (see Section~\ref{ssec:ct}).